Guides and Handbooks

-We have instituted Technical Representative training from Michaelmas Term 2021 onwards.
-Below is a document explaining how Technical Representative and Peer Training works, and a compiled document of the different training sheets used for TR Training.
+Technical Representative Training is required to lead technical work at a get-in or get-out at the ADC Theatre.
+Below is a document explaining how Technical Representative works and the different training sheets used for it.
 The Technical Representative Standard Practices have also been updated and are listed here.

 The guides below are intended to provide an introduction to those who have not performed technical roles in the past, but may also hold interesting information for those more experienced with different disciplines.
 We hope you find them useful!
 As always, questions about how things apply to show in reality can be directed to the Technical or Production Manager.

 Intimacy and Consent